High-level computational patterns

 groupby

-tip Both groupby_bins
+Both groupby_bins

 and resample

-are implemented as GroupBy
+are implemented as groupby

-specific way of constructing group labels.
+with a specific way of constructing group labels.
+The GroupBy pattern is very flexible!

 Deconstructing GroupBy#

-“split” : break dataset into groups
+Split : break dataset into groups

 mean

-So “identify groups” → “split into groups” → “apply function” → “combine results”.
+In reality the workflow is: “identify groups” → “split into groups” → “apply function” → “combine results”.

 da.groupby("time.month")